Randomness as Reference: Benchmark Metric for Optimization in Engineering: Methodology

 The analysis and comparison of optimization approaches, whether through changes in the optimization problem or method, fundamentally rely on the value of the function being minimized.
 The fitness or cost values associated with solving engineering problems can vary significantly, making their convergence dynamics challenging to interpret.
 As a solution for this, normalizing fitness values have been proposed in the literature \cite{hansen2010real}.
 Building on this foundation, we propose a practical and objective method for normalizing values produced by the objective function.

 For this purpose, we define a metric denoted as $\mathbb{G}$ for nonlinear normalization based on three objectively defined reference points.
 The first reference point is the solution of the optimization problem at hand, or more precisely, the best-known solution since finding an exact solution is often difficult for many engineering problems.
-We assign $\mathbb{G} = 1$ to this solution reference point.
-The second reference point relies on basic statistics.
-It is the median of objective values obtained from uniformly randomly sampling the search space.
-The median value isoline splits the search space into two equally sized parts.
+We assign $\mathbb{G} = 1$ to this solution reference point, which is denoted as $f^-$.
+The second reference point relies on the basic spatial statistics of the objective function.
+It is the median of objective values obtained from uniformly randomly sampling the search space, which we denote as $f^+$.
+The isoline of this median value effectively splits the search space into two equally sized parts, representing the expected fitness of a single, completely uninformed guess.
 This reference point is assigned $\mathbb{G} = -1$.
-Based on random sampling, we can also perform a naive, uniform, and unbiased search.
-While using a fixed allowance of evaluations for generating random solution candidates is computationally inefficient, it represents a legitimate optimization method.
-We named this method Random Search (RS), and its median solution of many trials is used as the third reference point, associated with $\mathbb{G} = 0$.
+The third reference point evaluates the performance of a naive, unbiased search over a fixed evaluation budget.
+Although being inefficient, it represents a naive baseline optimization method which we refer to as Random Search (RS).
+Unlike the single-sample approach used for the second reference point, RS tracks the best-found solution over a predetermined allowance of evaluations equal to the computational budget given to all other tested optimization methods.
+The median of these best-found solutions across multiple independent RS runs is used as the third reference point, denoted as $f^\circ$, and is associated with $\mathbb{G} = 0$.
+In summary, while $f^+$ represents the expected outcome of a single random evaluation, $f^\circ$ represents the expected outcome of utilizing the entire available computational budget purely on random guessing.

 We aim to define a nonlinear normalization metric $\mathbb{G}$ for the bounded unconstrained minimization problem

 where $\mathbf{x}\in\mathbb{R}^n$ is the optimization vector, $f:\mathbb{R}^n\to\mathbb{R}$ is the objective function and $\Omega$ is $n$-dimensional bounded real-valued search space.
 Also, $\mathbf{x}_{lb}\in\mathbb{R}^n$ and $\mathbf{x}_{ub}\in\mathbb{R}^n$ are lower and upper bounds, respectively, utilized in the element-wise inequality constraints that define the search space: